-GP Unit 4: Community and Population Health Nutrition Applies community and population nutrition health theories when providing support to community or population nutrition programs.
-Competencies Performance Indicators Learning Activities and Practice Illustrations Demonstration/Assessment Engages in legislative and regulatory activities that address community, population and global nutrition health and nutrition policy.
+Competencies and population nutrition health theories when p Performance Indicators Learning Activities and Practice Illustrations Demonstration/Assessment 4.2 Engages in legislative and regulatory activities that address community, population and global nutrition health and nutrition policy.
 (D) 4.2.1 Interprets legal terminology used to establish nutrition regulations and policies for populations.
 (K) 4.2.2 Navigates governmental, intergovernmental and nongovernmental organizations to promote nutrition legislation and regulations that address public, population and global nutrition health.
 (D) 4.2.3 Analyzes political interests and their impact on program development, goals and objectives.
 (D) Identify search engines to access nutrition related local, national and global legislation and regulations.
 Review local, national and global legislation and establish policies for public health programs.
 Identify governmental, intergovernmental and nongovernmental organizations that advocate/influence nutrition legislation and regulations that address public, population and global nutrition health.
 Recall the steps to passing legislation or regulations.
 Communicate nutritional implications of legislation to representatives at the local, state or national level.
 Engage in individual advocacy (e.g., changing the situation for an individual) and systems advocacy (e.g., changing policy and practice at the local, national or international level; and changing the situation for groups of individuals).
 Use advocacy tools to effect positive change in community-based, national and global nutrition health programs and policies (e.g., survey tools, legislative tracking/posting websites, social media outreach, email communications to stakeholders, a blog, create and delivery surveys, advocacy events).
 Project work, literature review, paper, presentations Write a letter to a legislator promoting legislative change and awareness.
 Develop an internet blog.
 Respond to a call for policy consultation.
 Create a proposal for a new community program, including stakeholder consultation, considering accessibility, sustainability and target audience.
-Create and distribute surveys to gain awareness of advocacy issues and general sentiments.
-Organize or participate in advocacy events such as press conferences, marches and advocacy days.
-Engage in a practice debate defending (or arguing against) a specific nutrition legislative issue.
-Write a short paper detailing the pros and cons of a specific nutrition policy.
+Create and distribute surveys to gain awareness of advocacy issues and genera sentiments.
+Organize or participate in advocacy even such as press conferences, marches and advocacy days.
+Engage in a practice debate defending (a arguing against) a specific nutrition legislative issue.
+Write a short paper detailing the pros an cons of a specific nutrition policy.